chuv13/vinnymarquez/_posts/2013-04-20-interview-roger-alcantara.md

     <blockquote>
       <div>
         <i>[tn: For versatility --- I think the G&L L2000.
 You won't be wanting anything more with that bass.
 All the tones you can imagine you can have with it.
-I hope someday I can own one again…� maybe it's complete my arsenal] [<b>me:</b>� can we really complete our gear and not experience a GAS attack again?
+I hope someday I can own one again… maybe it's complete my arsenal] [<b>me:</b> can we really complete our gear and not experience a GAS attack again?
 Hehe]</i>
       </div>
     </blockquote>